Garrett-Productions/udemyUltimateSEO/seoCreatingContent.md

 WHAT TO AVOID WHEN CREATING CONTENT
 1. A massive wall of text
 - use your restrsucturing awareness of content to strategically organize your content, ptohos, headers, ul's and ol's
-* Google has a tool they use to emasure SEO called Dwell Time that says if the user stays on your page for longer that means it is more appealing to the user's eye, more inviting, less intimidating to read then other sites.
+* Google has a tool they use to measure SEO called Dwell Time that says if the user stays on your page for longer that means it is more appealing to the user's eye, more inviting, less intimidating to read then other sites.
 *ITS ALL ABOUT THE GOOGLE ALGORITHM
 -pPut alot of time into the structurwe of your content